thebrandonallen/edit-author-slug/readme.txt

 * Improvements/optimizations to code logic
 * Fixed an incorrect textdomain string
 * Removed filter added in 0.6 as it was messy.
 It's much easier to achieve the same result without the plugin.
+* Got rid of wp_die() statement on duplicate author slugs in favor of WP's built-in duplicate author slug method

 = 0.6.1 =
 * added Dutch translation - props Juliette Reinders Folmer